joeshub/css-in-react/README.md

 8. sass button used in javascirpt
 9. react style object used in javascript to make the same button
 10. radium in react
+11. react-css-modules
+12. styled components

+## usage
+1. clone this reop
+2. cd to the directory you want (1-12)
+3. nvm use (we use stable for this project)
+4. npm i && npm start